Chenopodiaceae [FNA4, HC]

 Growth Duration: Annual

-Distribution: Occurring at low elevations in central Washington; Alberta south to California, east to the Great Plains.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains and northern Great Plains.

 Habitat: Sagebrush-steppe desert.